-In my experience, it’s essential to have a company to help in the entire process.
+In my experience, it’s essential to have a company to help you during the entire process.
 As I said before, I ended up choosing Xolo due to its good reputation, and so far, I have nothing to complain about.

-During the process, many questions arise and having someone to explain all the details is important.
-I don’t think it would be worth doing it alone, considering the time I would lose doing so much research.
+During the process, many questions arise and having someone to explain all the details is invaluable.
+I don’t think it would be worth doing it alone, considering the time I would lose doing hours of research.

 I would be remiss if I didn’t mention tax once more.
 Estonia’s tax scheme is straightforward, with lower rates than in most countries.
 Remember, despite their low tax rate, Estonia is not a tax haven, taxes do exist and must be paid correctly.